 The Access Arrangements process is now closed and no further applications can be considered for the 2017 assessments.
+Anyone who has missed the deadline to apply for Access Arrangements should refer to Special Circumstances as a possible route which may now be open for you.

 “Under the Disability Discrimination Act 1995 a person is considered to have a disability if he/she has a physical or mental impairment which has a substantial and long term affect on his/her ability to carry out normal day-to-day activities.
 This may also apply to children with a learning disability.”